Super-Visions/sv-geolocation/README.md

 ### provider

-Specify the provider you want to use for maps.
+Specify the provider you want to use for interactive maps.
-Currently, only Google Maps is supported for interactive maps.

 * `GoogleMaps`
-* `OpenStreetMaps`
-* `MapQuest`
+* `MapLibre`

 ### api_key